“A leader is one who knows the way, goes the way, and shows the way.”

 – John C. Maxwell

 Did you find this blog post beneficial?
-If so, please consider sharing it with your audience using one of the choices below.
+If so, please consider sharing it with your audience.
 It’ll just take a second, but could improve someone’s work habits for a long time to come.